 c.
 12:00-12:10 P.M. - 10 minutes x 5 days = 50 minutes

-9.5.4 Elementary teachers shall be released immediately or may voluntary remain upon arrival of Special Subject , teachers in physical education, art, music and library science.
-The Committee recognizes the importance of Special Subject teachers in the elementary grades, including Kindergarten classes.
+9.5.4 Elementary teachers shall be released immediately or may voluntarily remain upon arrival of Special Subject Teachers in physical education, art, music and library science.
+The Committee recognizes the importance of Special Subject Teachers in the elementary grades, including Kindergarten classes.
 The Committee agrees to provide as many Special Subject Teachers as necessary to ensure that the Special Subject Teachers visit every classroom.
 Substitutes shall be provided for absent Special Subject Teachers.

 9.5.5 Collaborating teachers shall have their preparation periods scheduled at the same time whenever possible.